-When applying to law school, you have a choice between entering for an LLM or a JD.
+When applying to law school, you have a choice between entering an LLM or a JD pathway.
 Which should you take up?

-Many candidates fail to research about getting an LLM vs JD before applying to law school, leading them to sign up for the wrong program—and resulting in a waste of time and money.
+Unfortunately, many candidates fail to research the difference between an LLM and a JD before applying to law school, leading them to sign up for the wrong program and waste time and money in the process.

 What’s a JD?

-To complete a JD program, you’ll perform a wide variety of legal research projects, and write essays focused on criminal law, the law of contracts, civil procedure, torts, legal analysis, or other concepts of legal practice.
+To complete a JD program, you’ll perform a variety of legal research projects and write essays focused on criminal law, the law of contracts, civil procedure, torts, legal analysis, or other concepts of legal practice.

-Most undergrads that apply for law school admission have a major in History, Math, English, Business, Philosophy, or Political science.
+However, most undergrads that apply for law school admission major in:

 Most of the top 15 law schools in the US accept candidates that have scored 160 and above in the LSAT.